Baka Not Nice: Career

-Personal life
+In 2024, as part of the publicised feud between Drake and Kendrick Lamar, Baka was name-dropped by Lamar in his "Not Like Us" diss track, described as having a "weird case", referring to Baka's criminal history.
+Baka responded on Instagram and expressed his support for Drake.

+Criminal history

 In 2014, Baka was arrested and charged with forcing a 22-year-old woman into prostitution and taking her money.
 In 2015, he pleaded guilty to assaulting the woman and an unrelated weapons charge.
-He was sentenced to six months, but since he had already done 10 months in custody, he did not serve an additional six months.
+He was sentenced to six months, but since he had already spent ten months in custody, he was not required to serve any additional time.

-The woman refused to testify so they had to drop the charges for procuring prostitution and human trafficking.
+The woman refused to testify which led to the charges for procuring prostitution and human trafficking to be dropped.
 She was working as an escort and had an on-and-off relationship with Baka.
 She moved from Toronto by the time the trial was underway.

-Baka has priors for armed robbery, assault, discharging a firearm while committing a robbery, and possession for the purpose of trafficking.
-Upon his release, Drake said: "When [he] got out of jail there was a lot of different paths he could've took and he decided to focus on music."
+Baka has prior convictions for armed robbery, assault, discharging a firearm while committing a robbery, and possession for the purpose of trafficking.
+Upon his release, Drake would post, "A lot of good things happening at once.
+But this one means the MOST!!!
+Been waiting for 11 months!!
+Baka finally home!!!!!" (sic).
+He would later state "When [he] got out of jail there was a lot of different paths he could've took and he decided to focus on music."